-This time last year, I was beating my head against my Macbook trying to finish development on what would eventually become The Watchlist.
+This time last year, I was beating my head against my Macbook trying to finish fleshing out my latest business idea.
 I was convinced that this venture was the answer to my soul-searching and once I launched I would finally be walking on the path of purpose-driven entrepreneurship.

 A few weeks later I launched the site from a hotel bed in Chicago.
 Armed with a bottle of wine and leftovers from lunch, I pressed publish.
 After the big moment, I went to the site a few times and smiled in admiration at my work.
 I tweeted out the link and published a post on LinkedIn.
 I sorted through my likes and congratulatory comments then I closed my laptop and thought to myself, “now what?”
 I had a to-do list of small tasks I needed to knock out next but I didn’t have a sense of urgency.
 For the past month or so, the most important thing had been designing and developing the website.